Varsha-Chalasani/CalculatorDesign/addition.md

 Scenario: Addition of fractions

-  Given  : Calculator is charged and turned on, application has paranthesis or history feature
+  Given  : Calculator is charged and turned on, application has parenthesis or history feature

-  When : Type in the fractions with a plus sign in between with aptly placed paranthesis or type in first fraction and get the decimal, type in the next fraction and get the decimal and both decimals
+  When : Type in the fractions with a plus sign in between with aptly placed parenthesis or type in first fraction and get the decimal, type in the next fraction and get the decimal and both decimals

   Then : The result is displayed in decimal.

-  Scenario: Addition of +ve and -ve number
+  Scenario: Addition of positive and negative number

   Given  : Calculator is charged and turned on